Eastern Iowa Fiber & Dye Cooperative

 The Eastern Iowa Fiber & Dye Cooperative is a community garden located at Reno Street Park in Iowa City, IA.

 Community gardens are known to grow food.
-The central question to this garden is: What if we artists grew their own art supplies?
+The central question to this garden is: What if artists grew their own art supplies?

 The garden was founded in 2025 by Nicholas Cladis thanks to the generous support of the Andy Warhol Foundation, the Big Field Fund administered by Iowa City non-profit arts organization Public Space One, and Iowa City Parks & Recreation / city government.